Carcinoid tumors (Gastrointestinal)

 The following tests and procedures may be used:

-Tumor marker tests: A process in which a sample of blood, urine, or tissue is examined to determine the levels of particular chemicals produced by organs, tissues, or tumour cells in the body, such as chromogranin A. A tumour marker is chromogranin A. When discovered in high concentrations in the body, it has been related to neuroendocrine tumours.
+Tumor marker tests: A process in which a sample of blood, urine, or tissue is examined to determine the levels of particular chemicals produced by organs, tissues, or tumor cells in the body, such as chromogranin A. A tumor marker is chromogranin A. When discovered in high concentrations in the body, it has been related to neuroendocrine tumors.

 Urine test: A test in which urine is taken for 24 hours to determine the quantities of particular chemicals, such as 5-HIAA or serotonin (hormone).
 An abnormally high or low level of a chemical can indicate sickness in the organ or tissue that produces it.
 This test is performed to determine whether or not you have carcinoid syndrome.

-MIBG scan: A technique for detecting neuroendocrine cancers like carcinoid tumours.
+MIBG scan: A technique for detecting neuroendocrine cancers like carcinoid tumors.
 MIBG (metaiodobenzylguanidine) is a radioactive substance that is injected into a vein and passes through the circulation.
-Carcinoid tumours absorb the radioactive material, which is detected by a radiation detector.
+Carcinoid tumors absorb the radioactive material, which is detected by a radiation detector.

 MRI (magnetic resonance imaging): MRI is a method that involves the use of a magnet, radio waves, and a computer to create a sequence of detailed images of inside organs.
 Nuclear magnetic resonance imaging is another name for this treatment.

-PET scan (positron emission tomography scan): A process used to detect malignant tumour cells throughout the body.
+PET scan (positron emission tomography scan): A process used to detect malignant tumor cells throughout the body.
 A vein is injected with a little amount of radioactive glucose (sugar).
 The PET scanner spins around the body, creating an image of where glucose is being used.
-Because malignant tumour cells are more active and take up more glucose than normal cells, they appear brighter in the image.
+Malignant tumor cells appear brighter in the image because they are more active and take up more glucose than normal cells.

 Colonoscopy: An examination of the rectum and colon for polyps, abnormal regions, or cancer.
 A colonoscope is placed into the colon through the rectum.
 A colonoscope is a narrow, tube-like tool with a viewing light and lens.
 It may also include a tool for removing polyps or tissue samples, which are then examined under a microscope for cancer signals.